MicrosoftDocs/entra-docs/docs/identity/app-provisioning/migrate-from-sap-idm.md

 Organizations may have used SAP IDM [Logon Help](https://help.sap.com/docs/SAP_IDENTITY_MANAGEMENT/d376345fb4e94928a70036ddf91d690b/d0faf50c76ef43f8808165ad855bc8c6.html) to enable their end users to reset their Windows Server AD password.

 Microsoft Entra self-service password reset (SSPR) gives users the ability to change or reset their password, without needing administrator or help desk involvement.
 Once you have configured Microsoft Entra SSPR, you can [require users to register when they sign in](~/identity/authentication/concept-sspr-howitworks.md#require-users-to-register-when-they-sign-in).
 Then, if a user's account is locked or they forget their password, they can follow prompts to unblock themselves and get back to work.
 When users change or reset their passwords using SSPR in the cloud, the updated passwords can also be written back to an on-premises AD DS environment.
 For more information on how SSPR works, see [Microsoft Entra self-service password reset](~/identity/authentication/concept-sspr-howitworks.md).
+If you need to send password changes to other on-premises systems in addition to Microsoft Entra ID and Windows Server AD, you can do this using a tool like the Password Change Notification Service (PCNS) with Microsoft Identity Manager (MIM).
+To find information on this more complex scenario, see the article [Deploy the MIM Password Change Notification Service](/microsoft-identity-manager/deploying-mim-password-change-notification-service-on-domain-controller).

 Microsoft Entra also supports end user self-service for [group management](~/identity/users/groups-self-service-management.md), and self-service access requests, approval, and reviews.
 For more information on self-service access management through Microsoft Entra ID Governance, see the following section on [access lifecycle management](#migrate-access-lifecycle-management-scenarios).